acousticrobot/FlyPaper/README.md

 ### fly.init()

-fly.init() initializes the drawing space and inits other "smart" objects within the paper.js context.
+fly.init() initializes the drawing space and inits other "smart" objects within the Paper.js context.
 Currently it only looks for two values: the width and height for the canvas.
-Eventually it should take arguments that can control the colors and other aspects of the Flypaper.
+Eventually it should take arguments that can control the colors and other aspects of the FlyPaper.
 For now you will have to look for fly.colors, fly.info etc. and change these within the script.

-### fly.eventCtrlr
+### The Event Contoller: fly.eventCtrlr

-The event controller is the pub/sub object within FlyPaper.
-New objects can subscribe to receive event announcements,   events can send events through event controller w/o having to know about specific objects.
-The event controller accepts incoming registrations as objects are created.
+The fly.eventCtrlr is the pub/sub object within FlyPaper.
+New objects can subscribe to receive event announcements, event contollers and objects can send events information through fly.eventCtrlr w/o having to know about specific objects.
+The fly.eventCtrlr accepts incoming registrations as objects are created.

-### fly.infoCtrlr
+### The Info Controller: fly.infoCtrlr

-The info controller keeps track of objects that register with it and collects any information they want to share.
+The fly.infoCtrlr keeps track of objects that register with it and collects any information they want to share.
 It displays this in the info control panel.
-The main purpose of the info controller is debugging.
+The main purpose of the fly.infoCtrlr is debugging.
 When fly.debug is set to true, pressing the 'i' key will bring up the info panel.
 Additionally, infoController keeps track of time past and frame rates.
 This can be used to standardize running speeds across browsers.

 ## FlyPaper Objects

-The main purpose of the FlyPaper framework is to allow easy debugging of more complicated systems, quickly adding variables to the canvass so you don't have to console.log them at 50 frames per second.
+The main purpose of the FlyPaper framework is to allow easy debugging of more complicated systems, quickly adding variables to the canvas so you don't have to console.log them at 5 - 50 frames per second.
 Additionally is adds basic functionality [ dragging and dropping, rotating, selecting, pull-bars ] and motions [ swing, bob, custom ] to shapes or groups of shapes.
 Lastly, it allows you to register objects to listen for events, or publish events for other shapes to respond to.

 	//--------------------- BEGIN Template -------------//